Get inspired by the world's greatest inventor!

 Thomas Alva Edison comes alive at your school through an authentic costumed portrayal of the world's greatest inventor.
 This 45-minute presentation highlights Edison's early childhood curiosity about how and why things worked all the way through his career as the inventor of dozens of devices we take for granted every day.
 Edison's childhood experiences experimenting with science and chemistry, and stories of his early fascination with electricity and the telegraph are told through an energetic performance that will capture the attention of your students and connect with them as only a "living history" experience can.

 Students will have the opportunity to participate in the program through the various demonstrations of static electricity, send a message on an actual telegraph key, or operate the hand crank generator to actually light a series of light bulbs.
-Also, students will see a demonstration of Edison's first light bulb (an authentic replica) and an original 100 year old Edison cylinder phonograph.
-Thomas Edison's visit has a lasting impact on students as they appreciate their televisions, light switches, and iPods with a newfound respect after seeing where the technology that grew into their favorite gadgets came from.
+Also, students will see a demonstration of Edison's first light bulb (an authentic replica) and an original Edison cylinder phonograph that still works after more than 100 years.
+Thomas Edison's visit has a lasting impact on students as they appreciate their televisions, light switches, and smartphones with a newfound respect after seeing the roots of the technology they take for granted.

-This program can be presented as a single assembly but is ideally suited for an all-day experience.
-In the morning, your entire school is introduced to Thomas Edison through the assembly performance, but throughout the day (or week!) individual classes can tour his hands-on workshop.
-This 45-minute workshop session, similar to an exhibit at a hands-on museum, is suitable for grades 4 through 9 in groups up to 30 students.
+This program can be presented as a single assembly as well as with hands-on workshop sessions.
+Throughout the day (or week!) individual classes can tour the activities in Thomas Edison's hands-on workshop.
+Each 45-minute workshop session, similar to an exhibit at a hands-on museum, is suitable for grades 4 through 9 in groups up to 30 students.